 Citizens Advice New Forest do not just give advice and information …

-As well as giving advice, we campaign for changes in policies and services where improvements are needed – solving problems for people who may never even use our services.
+As well as giving advice, we campaign for changes in policies and services where improvements are needed.
 We talk to Government, local councils and other policy makers to help them improve the laws and services that affect ordinary people.

 We run several campaigns each year like benefits and housing problems being experienced within our local community.
 Please come and talk to us about …